Updated: May 12

 Follow us on Facebook

-Kenroi Consulting is a bespoke diversity consultancy providing tailor made solutions for businesses across the UK..
+Kenroi Consulting is a bespoke diversity consultancy providing tailor made solutions for businesses across the UK and beyond.